 Instructions

-- Next, cover the pot and let the yakhni cook for 2 to 4 hours.
+- Next, cover the pot and let the yakhni cook for at least 4 hours.

 Notes